 Carpenter squares are a category of tools that cover all hand squares used by carpenters.
 They often have multiple functions and can be used in a number of ways for carrying out simple carpentry activities.

 A speed square is a right-triangle-shaped ruler with a lip on one of its sides.
 The lip allows you to place it up against the edge of a board or other piece of material for accurate measurements.
-A speed square has a pivot point (the vertex where the two short legs form a right angle) on one of the corners on the lipped edge–this is the starting point where all measurements are determined.
+A speed square has a pivot point (the vertex where the two short legs form a right angle) on one of the corners on the lipped edge.
+The pivot point is the starting point where all measurements are determined.
 The long edge of the right triangle (the hypotenuse) is where the degree measurements are located.

 How to measure an angle with a speed square: